Noctis101/favourites_list_frontend/README.md

 # My Favourites List

-This project is the front-end client for that displays my lists of favourite things.
+This project is the front-end client that displays my lists of favourite things.

 ## Available Scripts